The staff of a N.J. bar was covid quarantined. So a barber came to sling beers and keep the bar open.

 A teen with autism lost motivation for his walks to the post office.
 So strangers are sending cards to his P.O.
 Box.

-“We were planning to hang out that day and Andre said, ‘Hey, would you like to help out at Wurstbar?’” said Mercurio, 29.
+“We were planning to hang out that day, and Andre said, ‘Hey, would you like to help out at Würstbar?’ ” said Mercurio, 29.
 “I’d been there many times, on the other side of the counter.
 So it was a lot of fun to pull beer, wine and cider from the opposite side during rush hour.”

-Fersa put a post on Wurstbar’s Instagram page after Kahn showed him how to take orders and Mercurio how to fill them.
+Fersa put a post on Würstbar’s Instagram page after Kahn showed him how to take orders and Mercurio how to fill them.

 “Virile barber shop is taking over Wurstbar today to help the quarantined staff,” he wrote.
 “The weather is too nice to let our neighbors at Wurstbar stay closed!
 I’ve taken over the bar and am selling pretzels, beer, wine and cider for outdoor seating only.
 Come on by and support this great staff.”